-The Bitterroot Ecosystem is one of the largest contiguous blocks of public land remaining in the lower 48 States.
-The core of the ecosystem contains three Wilderness areas which make up the largest block of wilderness habitat in the Rocky Mountains south of Canada.
-Of all the remaining unoccupied grizzly bear habitat in the lower 48 States, this area has the best potential for grizzly bear recovery, primarily due to the large core of designated Wilderness areas.
+The Bitterroot Ecosystem is the larger area surrounding the Recovery Zone, which is centered in the Selway-Bitterroot Wilderness in western Montana and northeastern Idaho.
+The Bitterroot Recovery Zone encompasses approximately 5,830 square miles, making it one of the largest contiguous blocks of public land remaining in the lower-48 States.
+The core of the ecosystem contains two Wilderness areas, which make up the largest block of wilderness habitat in the Rocky Mountains south of Canada.
+This area has the best potential for grizzly bear recovery, primarily due to the large core of designated Wilderness areas.

-Management agencies including the U.S. Fish and Wildlife Service, Idaho Department of Fish and Game, Montana Department of Fish, Wildlife and Parks and the USDA Forest Service in cooperation with various non-governmental organizations continue to monitor for grizzly bear movement into the Bitterroot Ecosystem.
-These agencies and organizations in addition to private companies (Simmons Sanitation and BFI) are also taking management actions to increase public awareness of wildlife sanitation issues and black bear/grizzly bear identification techniques and to improve wildlife sanitation within the Bitterroot Ecosystem.
+Management agencies, including the U.S. Fish & Wildlife Service, Idaho Department of Fish and Game, Montana Fish, Wildlife & Parks and the USDA Forest Service in cooperation with various non-governmental organizations, continue to monitor for grizzly bear movement into the Bitterroot Ecosystem.
+These agencies and organizations, in addition to private organizations, are also taking management actions to increase public awareness of wildlife sanitation issues and black bear/grizzly bear identification techniques and to improve wildlife sanitation within the Bitterroot Ecosystem.

 The IGBC vision “to develop a defined course of action toward recovery” will require joint understanding of issues, sharing of knowledge (including new science and results of monitoring), and open communication among agencies, tribes, elected officials, interest groups, and the general public.